tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-skillset.md

     "skills" : "Required.
 An array of skills.
 Each skill has an odata.type, name, input and output parameters", "cognitiveServices": "A billable Cognitive Services resource under the same subscription and region as Azure Cognitive Search.
-    The resource has an odata.type of #Microsoft.Azure.Search.CognitiveServicesByKey (required), an optional description, and a key authorizing access to the specific resource", "knowledgeStore": "A storage account where you can optionally save your enriched documents" }
+    The resource has an odata.type of #Microsoft.Azure.Search.CognitiveServicesByKey (required), an optional description, and a key authorizing access to the specific resource" }
 ```
 > [!NOTE]
-> Knowledge store is in preview and not intended for production use.
-The REST API version 2019-05-06-Preview provides this feature.
-For more information, see [What is knowledge store in Azure Search?](/azure/search/knowledge-store-concept-intro)
+> The Skillset API supports the preview feature, `knowledgeStore`, used for persisting enriched documents.
+Preview features are not intended for production use.
+The REST API version 2019-05-06-Preview provides preview functionality.
+For more information, see [Introduction to knowledge stores](/azure/search/knowledge-store-concept-intro).

 ### Request example
  The following example creates a skillset used for enriching a collection of financial documents.